-The below is a great example of how you can use clear bins to organize your pasta, rice, cereal, oats, nuts, and so on.
-It truly is so much better than just keeping everything in the packaging it came in.
+Below is a great example of how you can use clear bins to organize your pasta, rice, cereal, oats, nuts, etc. It truly is better than just keeping everything in the packaging it came in.

-If you have between 5-10 cabinet staples, you use them every day.
+If you have between 5-10 cabinet staples, you use them daily.
 Naturally, you place those at the front.

 These stackable containers are perfect for smaller food—for example, lentils, quinoa, small beans, etc.

-I mostly use these containers to store my porridge toppings, for example, chia seed, hemp seed, goji berries, cocoa nibs, and so on.
-The health freaks amongst us surely know what I mean. 🙂
+I mostly use these containers to store my porridge toppings, such as chia seed, hemp seed, goji berries, cocoa nibs, etc. The health freaks amongst us surely know what I mean. 🙂